 This brings us to price.
-At $1,799 for the 256GB model, it is slightly more expensive than our reference MacBook Air, and has a slightly smaller screen (12.5” vs 13.3”).
-However, for that, you get a QHD+ screen (in layman terms, more pixels than Apple’s Retina), and a more powerful processor, as well as a freaking cool keyboard.
+At $2,219 for the 256GB model, it is slightly more expensive than our reference MacBook Air.
+However, for that, you get an FHD Matte (1920 x 1080) 120Hz (in layman terms, more pixels than Apple’s Retina), and a more powerful processor, as well as a freaking cool keyboard.
 One good piece of news: Razer has an education program which gives students 5% off Razer Blade laptops.

-This is one laptop that is easy to miss.
+This is one laptop that is understated.
 It hardly stands out from the crowd with its looks.
-If you are willing to carry an actual kilogram around for half the price of a MacBook Air, this laptop is for you.
-It even has a slightly larger screen, even if it’s short of 4GBs of RAM.
+If you are willing to carry 1.6kg around for half the price of a MacBook Air, this laptop is for you.
+It even has a slightly larger screen.
 Build quality is reasonable, and feels sturdy enough to carry around and maybe even survive a few knocks.
-Prices start at $799 for the 5459 base model, which has two SODIMM slots so you can probably just stick another 4GB of ram inside and you’re good to go.
-At an IT show, they might even do it for you for free.
+What’s great about the VivoBook is its Ergolift hinge, which adds a slight keyboard tilt that makes it more comfortable to type all your assignments.
+Prices start at $999 without further configuration.

 This one is for someone who is on the tightest of all budgets, with the lightest of all loads.
 Maybe you just blew all your cash on building a new desktop, but you can’t really bring that to school.
-Well, this 11-inch laptop costs only $349 and weighs about 1kg.
-With it, you can open a couple of tabs on google chrome, watch some movies, and open a few PDF files.
+Well, this 14-inch laptop costs only $499 and weighs about 1.6kg.
+With it, you can open a couple of tabs on Google Chrome, watch some movies, and all ordinary day-to-day tasks.
 Anything beyond that is going to be a laggy experience, but you as a student maybe that’s all you need.
 Great portability, decent performance, at a dirt-cheap price (plus Lenovo has student discounts you can take advantage of too).

 Portable laptops for the Gamers

 If you didn’t know, Aftershock is a Singapore brand.
 If you’re feeling particularly patriotic after Joseph Schooling’s Olympic gold, support local!
-Even if you don’t the Aftershock S15 is a great laptop that balances price with performance.
+Even if you don’t, the Aftershock Forge 15X is a great laptop that balances price with performance.

-Many gaming laptops compromise on weight to give you the horsepower you need to drive your games, but the S15 packs the latest Pascal GPUs from NVIDIA at a very reasonable 2.5kgs
+Many gaming laptops compromise on weight to give you the horsepower you need to drive your games, but the no-frills 15X packs the latest RTX GPUs from NVIDIA at a reasonable 2.2kg.

-The recommended model starts at $2,257, and will go higher depending on your configuration.
-The reason why it’s so expensive is thanks to the innovations of Pascal, as it comes with a full-sized gtx1060 desktop graphics card under the hood.
-That’s performance that’s roughly on par with the full-sized desktop gtx970.
+The recommended model starts at $1,975 and will go higher depending on your configuration.
+The reason why is thanks to the 9th-gen Intel Core i7 processor and 144Hz display. it uses.
 This means that theoretically, you can play almost any game on this laptop, cooling permitting, including AAA titles.
-It might even run Crysis.
-If you don’t understand what I just said in this last paragraph, you probably don’t want to spend 2.2k on this laptop anyway.
+If you don’t understand what I just said in this last paragraph, you probably don’t want to spend slightly under 2k on this laptop anyway.
 But if you do, go for it!

-If you want a slightly cheaper gaming laptop without the cheesy gamer aesthetic, the Dell Inspiron 15 7000 is a sleek-looking machine that packs a GTX960.
-This guy will handle most games with finesse but don’t expect it to run the latest and the greatest.
-At around 2.6kg this is no ultrabook, but you should be able to carry this around in your backpack just fine.
-Prices start from $1,249 for the cheapest i5 model and go all the way up to cool $2,099 for a decked out i7 model with a 256GB SSD + 1TB HDD combo.
+If you want a slightly cheaper gaming laptop, the Acer Aspire Nitro is a sleek-looking machine that packs a GTX1650.
+This guy will handle most AAA games at 1080p with finesse but don’t expect it to run the latest and the greatest.
+At around 2.2kg this is no ultrabook, but you should be able to carry this around in your backpack just fine.
+Prices start from $1498 for the cheapest AMD Ryzen 5 3550H model and go all the way up to cool $2,398 for an i7 model with 1TB SSD and GTX 1660Ti graphics card.